hugosmu/modyo-test/README.md

 ## Memory Game

 The project is a simple "Memory Game" to play as many times as you want.
-Everything is customable, so yo will be able to modify this the game as you wish.
+Everything is customable, so yo will be able to modify the game as you wish.

 ## Getting Started
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).